 Included amenity spaces are: a pool, an outdoor eating and bbq area, and a community room with common computer.
 Services include classes on health, wellness, and financial literacy as well as social community building activities.

 The Marquee was one of the first two projects that CDP was awarded funding on in our first year of business, 2012.
 Fortunately we had a relatively patient Seller due to a soft real estate market in Phoenix which provided us with the time to prepare and submit a 9% LIHTC application to the Arizona Department of Housing.
 This was our first experience in Arizona, our first go around with 9% credits, and our first renovation project.

-Opportunities - Arizona was not a very competitive State for 9% LIHTC at the time in 2012, prices were fairly low for property, class A location
+-Arizona was not a very competitive State for 9% LIHTC at the time in 2012

 Number of Units: 34

 Lot Size: 0.55 acres

 Density: 53 units/acre

 Unit Size: 600 ft2

 Affordability: 40% / 50% / 60% AMI

 Property Management: Celtic